MindscapeHQ/raygun4android/README.md

 ## Changelog

-- v2.1.0: Add OnBeforeSend implementation
+- v2.1.0: Add OnBeforeSend implementation; expose setGroupingKey
 - v2.0.0: Replace deprecated Apache HTTP library with HttpUrlConnection; change packaging format to AAR for Android Studio/Gradle compatibility
 - v1.3.0: Provide device network connectivity state under Request section; aAdded RaygunClient.SetTags() and SetUserCustomData() to provide objects that will be attached to all exceptions
 - v1.2.1: Fix: only distinct device IPs are transmitted